qpliu/esolang/intercal/README.md

 Since section 4.4.11 says that PLEASE GIVE UP has the effect of a PLEASE RESUME #80, this implementation will never produce error 632.

+Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation, with the exception of error 579 when WRITING IN an empty line, which is "WHAT YOU WRITE DOES NOT COUNT." in this implementation.